MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/phones-system-with-calling-plans.md

 ### Operational plan

-Operational roles mapping exercise will establish the roles and responsibilities, and the teams assigned to each operational role to support the implementation of Phone System with Calling Plan.
+Operational roles mapping exercise will establish the roles and responsibilities, and the teams assigned to each operational role to support the implementation of Phone System with Calling Plans.

 You need to complete this and include the operational plan as part of the success plan to ensure operational readiness of the solution.

 Planning for Phone System with Calling Plans in Teams  <a name="Planning_PhoneSystemWithCallingPlans"> </a>
 =====================================================

-To plan for the implementation of Phone System with Calling plan, a series of decisions must be made ahead of time to better prepare your organization to implement a solution that meets business requirements.
+To plan for the implementation of Phone System with Calling plans, a series of decisions must be made ahead of time to better prepare your organization to implement a solution that meets business requirements.
 These decisions will be documented into a technical implementation plan.

 ## Availability of Calling Plans

-Calling Plan is available in these [countries and regions](https://support.office.com/en-us/article/Countries-and-regions-that-are-supported-for-Skype-for-Business-Online-PSTN-Services-6ba72f37-d303-4795-aa8f-7e1845078ed7?ui=en-US&rs=en-US&ad=US).
+Calling Plans service is available in these [countries and regions](https://support.office.com/en-us/article/Countries-regions-that-are-supported-for-Audio-Conferencing-and-Calling-Plans-6ba72f37-d303-4795-aa8f-7e1845078ed7?ui=en-US&rs=en-US&ad=US).

 > [!IMPORTANT]
-> Due to legal constraints, for Calling Plan to be available to multinational organizations, the contract for Office 365 subscriptions must be sourced from countries and regions covered by Calling Plan service.
+> Due to legal constraints, for Calling Plans to be available to multinational organizations, the contract for Office 365 subscriptions must be sourced from countries and regions covered by Calling Plans service, or where Calling Plans service is commercially available from.

-After confirming your organization’s eligibility for obtaining the Calling Plan add-on, compile the list of user locations or offices where Calling Plan service will be implemented based on the list of available countries and regions.
+After confirming your organization’s eligibility for obtaining the Calling Plans add-on, compile the list of user locations or offices where Calling Plans service will be implemented based on the list of available countries and regions.

 <table>
 <thead>
 <tr class="header">
 <td align="left"><img src="media/audio_conferencing_image7.png" /></td>
 <td align="left">Decision Points</td>

-<td align="left"><p>Decide which user locations or offices where Calling Plan service will be implemented .</p></td>
+<td align="left"><p>Decide which user locations or offices where Calling Plans service will be implemented .</p></td>
 </tr>
 </thead>
 <tbody>
 <tr class="odd">
 <td align="left"><img src="media/audio_conferencing_image9.png" /></td>
 <td align="left">Next Steps</td>

-<td align="left"><p>Document the user locations or offices to be enabled for Calling Plan service.</p></td>
+<td align="left"><p>Document the user locations or offices to be enabled for Calling Plans service.</p></td>
 </tr>
 </tbody>
 </table>